-Dr Steven Stern is an Adjunct Professor in the College of Law and Justice, and former University General Counsel, Victoria University (VU).
+Dr Steven Stern is an Adjunct Professor in the Victoria Law School, and former University General Counsel, Victoria University (VU).

 As University General Counsel, Dr Stern was responsible to the University Council and the Vice-Chancellor for providing overall professional direction of the University's legal affairs focusing on: